 Your application will now go through the review process!
 This is where our office cross-checks the information you provided.
 Should there be any discrepancies, you will receive a Denied message from a staff member in our office via Nole Central along with commentary as to why your application was denied.
 An application can be denied for one or more of the following reasons:

-- A general member completed the application
+- A general member or advisor completed the application

 - An officer or advisor does not meet the minimum requirements to serve in their role